mrwinton/tracked_job/README.md

 Tracking Queued Jobs
 ============
-Call `.tracked_delay.method(params)` on any object and it will track the job that is beign processed in the background.
+Call `.tracked_delay.method(params)` on any object and it will track the job that is being processed in the background.

 ```ruby
 # without delayed_job